ber2/meteo-local/README.md

-# meteobeguda
+# meteo-local

-Project to extract and parse data from meteobeguda.cat
+Project to extract and parse meteo data